junxit/us-congress-bills-117/metadata.md

 - 2022-01-10 — Introduced in House
 - 2022-01-10 — Introduced in House
 - 2022-01-10 — Referred to the House Committee on Natural Resources.
+- 2022-01-12 — Referred to the Subcommittee on National Parks, Forests, and Public Lands.
+- 2022-06-14 — Subcommittee Hearings Held.
+- 2022-07-13 — Committee Consideration and Mark-up Session Held.
+- 2022-07-13 — Ordered to be Reported by Unanimous Consent.
+- 2022-07-13 — Subcommittee on National Parks, Forests, and Public Lands Discharged.
+- 2022-09-28 — Considered under suspension of the rules. (consideration: CR H8159-8160)
+- 2022-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6364.
+- 2022-09-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-28 — Ms. Tlaib moved to suspend the rules and pass the bill, as amended.
+- 2022-09-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8159)
+- 2022-09-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-09-28 — Placed on the Union Calendar, Calendar No. 378.
+- 2022-09-28 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-503.
+- 2022-09-28 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-503.